-(22) A 2011 economics paper found that this policy almost immediately triggered an expansion in demand for CB radios.
+(27) A 2011 economics paper found that this policy almost immediately triggered an expansion in demand for CB radios.
+This policy ended the original era of "reasonable and prudent" regulation in Montana and Nevada.
 This provision of the Emergency Highway Energy Conservation Act never achieved its goal of cutting gasoline usage by over two percent, and this policy was repealed between 1987 and 1995.
 For the point, identify this policy enacted in 1974 that mandated a single cap on allowable highway driving velocity.